roman-milk/roman-milk.github.io/coatrooms.md

  +++++++++++++++++++++++++++++++++++++++++

  I hit the hotel, grabbed my bags and stopped at the desk to check out.
 The man behind the counter said I had a message and he gave it to me.
 It was from Nan telling me not to do anything rash and to wait for her.
 I told him that the wife would still be there until check out time, paid the bill and then I left.
-Report_Story #2